Configuration

 • method (str, default=”PUT”): HTTP method to set a new state

-• url_get (str): URL to use instead of url for getting the state
+• url_get (str): optional, URL to use instead of url for getting the state

-• body_get_asserted (str): Regular Expression that matches an asserted response body
+• body_get_asserted (str): optional, regular expression that matches an asserted response body

-• body_get_deasserted (str): Regular Expression that matches a de-asserted response body
+• body_get_deasserted (str): optional, regular expression that matches a de-asserted response body

 Used by: